Trusted Aggravated Assault Lawyers

 When facing an aggravated assault charge, the exact defense available to you will depend on the unique circumstances of your case.

 An experienced attorney can bring you peace of mind and possibly shorten your potential prison sentence.
-Contact the trusted Atlanta criminal defense attorneys at Conoscienti, Ledbetter & Archer today to get started.
+Contact the trusted Atlanta criminal defense attorneys at Conoscienti & Ledbetter today to get started.
 We look forward to assisting you.